reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 131. [Restricted user can manage the NerdGraph entities' tags](https://hackerone.com/reports/757957) to New Relic - 3 upvotes, $750
 132. [Attacker can create new account inside any partnership with no approve from the Partnership owner](https://hackerone.com/reports/786109) to New Relic - 3 upvotes, $695
 133. [Restricted user can update Apdex target for applications by leveraging the GraphQL mutation](https://hackerone.com/reports/776449) to New Relic - 3 upvotes, $626
-134. [Ability to buy PRO subscriptions by arbitrary reduced prices](https://hackerone.com/reports/783688) to New Relic - 3 upvotes, $203
+134. [Restricted user is able to delete filter sets of admin users in https://infrastructure.newrelic.com/accounts/{{ACC#}}/settings/filterSets](https://hackerone.com/reports/202501) to New Relic - 3 upvotes, $250
-135. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
+135. [Ability to buy PRO subscriptions by arbitrary reduced prices](https://hackerone.com/reports/783688) to New Relic - 3 upvotes, $203
-136. [Login CSRF vulnerability](https://hackerone.com/reports/156992) to New Relic - 3 upvotes, $0
+136. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
-137. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
+137. [Login CSRF vulnerability](https://hackerone.com/reports/156992) to New Relic - 3 upvotes, $0
-138. [Unsafe HTML in reset password email    and Account verification in email  is missing in Sign up](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
+138. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
-139. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
+139. [Unsafe HTML in reset password email    and Account verification in email  is missing in Sign up](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
-140. [HOST HEADER INJECTION in rpm.newrelic.com ](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
+140. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
-141. [Open redirection ](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
+141. [HOST HEADER INJECTION in rpm.newrelic.com ](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
-142. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
+142. [Open redirection ](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
-143. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
+143. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
-144. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
+144. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
-145. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
+145. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
-146. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
+146. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
-147. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 3 upvotes, $0
+147. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
-148. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
+148. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 3 upvotes, $0
-149. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
+149. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
-150. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
+150. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
-151. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
+151. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
-152. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
+152. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
-153. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
+153. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
-154. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
+154. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
-155. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
+155. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
-156. [Restricted user is able to delete filter sets of admin users in https://infrastructure.newrelic.com/accounts/{{ACC#}}/settings/filterSets](https://hackerone.com/reports/202501) to New Relic - 2 upvotes, $250
+156. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
 157. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
 158. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
 159. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0